Rukkaya/gitrepos/README.md

 # gitrepos
-This is a git session
+This is a git session.